ocean-tracking-network/node-manager-training/_episodes/08_Detections.md

 ###  Load sensors_match Tables by Year

 For the last part of this notebook you will need to load the to the `sensor_match_YYYY` tables.
-This loads detections with sensor infromation into a project's sensor_match_yyyy tables.
+This loads detections with sensor information into a project's sensor_match_yyyy tables.
 Later, these tables will aid in matching vendor specifications to resolve sensor tag values.

 Output will appear like this: